 If you choose not to invest your ETF dividends they will generally be paid out in cash and credited to your account.
 This will occur four times a year usally each quarter.

-Vanguard also has the option to have your dividends automatically paid out and transfered to your bank account.
+Vanguard also has the option to have your dividends automatically paid out and transferred to your bank account.
 This way you can set up a passive income stream from your dividends ETF holdings.